santoshnair/ssnpages/README.md

 1) Check out the code from github

-2) Once you check out the code navigate into the root directory on the terminal
+2) Once you check out the code, navigate into the root directory on the terminal

 3) Using npm run the command "npm install"